justinsoltesz/cssacpublicservices/parks/2025-inventory.md

 - Address lighting issues (lights under the shelter turn on at a set time, but light poles in the park do not)

 ## Requests
-- Install tall fencing along the Hinkle Avenue and 6th Street sides of the basketball court to prevent basketballs from going into the street
+- Add tall fencing along the Hinkle Avenue and 6th Street sides of the basketball court to prevent basketballs from going into the street

 ## Other notes
 - Wood utility poles have been laying along the south edge of the park for a few months